cscart/docs/en/user_guide/addons/paypal_payments/paypal_ipn.rst

      The store can’t detect what happens on the PayPal page or if the customer is still there.
 From CS-Cart’s standpoint, everything is the same as first scenario: the customer might still have the page open and make the payment.
 It’s just taking longer than usual.

-     That’s why the order remains **Open** and the store awaits an IPN, even though there won’t be any.
-Here’s why we chose that status:

-     * The **Canceled** status wouldn’t work, because we don’t know whether or not the payment was made.
+     That’s why the order remains **Open** or **Incomplete**, and the store awaits an IPN, even though there won’t be any.
+We can't set the **Canceled** status, because we don’t know whether or not the payment was made.

-     * The **Incomplete** status wouldn’t work either, because it increases the number of products in the inventory.

-       That could result in other people buying the very same item while the customer is making the payment or while the store awaits an IPN.

 3. After receiving an IPN, the store changes the status of the order according to the status conversion map.